Monodromy action of mirror stops for toric Calabi-Yau surfaces: Introduction

 \subsection{Conjectures and Questions}

 There are several directions that we leave unexplored.
 For example, we work with the space of stops with embedded Lagrangian projection to make a combinatorial comparison to the space of embedded graphs, but there is no geometric reason to constrain to this set.
-In fact, we conjecture: \begin{conj} Let $\Sigma$ be a fan so that $\XB_{\Sigma}$ is a toric Calabi-Yau.
-The Fayet-Iliopoulos parameter space \cref{def:fips} is homotopy equivalent to $\mathcal L_{\stp_\Sigma}(Y)$. \end{conj} \cref{conj:fipsisleg} has a parallel combinatorial version in dimension two; we could not find a proof of this (seemingly simpler) statement in the literature: \begin{conj} The moduli space $\mathcal N_\nn(\RR^2)$ of planar graphs with $\nn$ bounded faces is homotopy equivalent to $\uConf_\nn(\RR^2)$, the configuration space of $\nn$ unlabeled points in the plane. \end{conj} The complex structure moduli space is believed to be related to the Bridgeland stability manifold \cite{bridgeland2009spaces}.
+In fact, we conjecture: \begin{conj} Let $\Sigma$ be a fan so that $\XB_{\Sigma}$ is a toric Calabi--Yau.
+The Fayet--Iliopoulos parameter space \cref{def:fips} is homotopy equivalent to $\mathcal L_{\stp_\Sigma}(Y)$. \end{conj} \cref{conj:fipsisleg} has a parallel combinatorial version in dimension two; we could not find a proof of this (seemingly simpler) statement in the literature: \begin{conj} The moduli space $\mathcal N_\nn(\RR^2)$ of planar graphs with $\nn$ bounded faces is homotopy equivalent to $\uConf_\nn(\RR^2)$, the configuration space of $\nn$ unlabeled points in the plane. \end{conj} The complex structure moduli space is believed to be related to the Bridgeland stability manifold \cite{bridgeland2009spaces}.
 The relationship to Bridgeland stability conditions has been made explicit in the setting of 3-fold flops \cite{donovan2019stringy} and Dynkin diagrams \cite{bridgeland2009stability}, the latter covering the setting of this paper.

 \begin{qs} Can the moduli space of mostly Legendrian stops be related in any way to the space of stability conditions on the partially wrapped Fukaya category?
 We note that a generic choice of mostly Legendrian stop gives a preferred choice of generators of the partially wrapped Fukaya categories supported on (small negative pushoffs of) cotangent fibers.
-For the FLTZ stop, these generators coincide with the Bondal-Thomsen line bundles.
-Thus, it is also natural to ask whether there is a (geometric) stability condition on the partially wrapped Fukaya category for which the Bondal-Thomsen generators are stable. \end{qs}
+For the FLTZ stop, these generators coincide with the Bondal--Thomsen line bundles.
+Thus, it is also natural to ask whether there is a (geometric) stability condition on the partially wrapped Fukaya category for which the Bondal--Thomsen generators are stable. \end{qs}

 \begin{rem} There is precedent for studying homological mirror symmetry where the $B$-side is not K\"ahler (and does not even admit a symplectic structure).
 For instance, HMS for the Hopf surface is studied in \cite{ward2021homologicalmirrorsymmetryelliptic}.
 In that work, the $A$-side category can be understood to be a generalization of the partially wrapped Fukaya category to the non-exact setting.
 In particular, the moduli space of stops is still a reasonable object.
 Should we interpret the stop moduli space in the non-K\"ahler setting as a stringy ``symplectic'' moduli space on the mirror? \end{rem}